Trans-omic network shows obese mice modeling Type 2 diabetes chart a different path for responding to glucose than healthy peers.

-Project Research Associate Toshiya Kokaji, first author of the research publication, estimates that it took four years to complete the data analysis and construct the trans-omic network.
+Project Research Associate Toshiya Kokaji, the first author of the research publication, estimates that it took four years to complete the data analysis and construct the trans-omic network.

 “Now that the pipeline is defined, we can complete the data analysis and trans-omic network construction in one to two years,” said Kokaji.

-Researchers built a five-layered trans-omic map with information about insulin signaling, transcription factors (types of proteins that regulate gene activity), enzymes, metabolic reactions and metabolites.
+Researchers built a five-layered trans-omic map with information about insulin signaling, transcription factors (types of proteins that regulate gene activity), enzymes, metabolic reactions, and metabolites.

 Mapping cells’ different glucose responses

 Color-coding the glucose-responsive molecules that were measured in healthy or obese mice revealed the vastly different signaling paths they use.

 Healthy mice rapidly respond to glucose using enzymes and metabolites produced as byproducts of glucose metabolism, returning to normal blood sugar levels in about one hour.

 Obese mice lack most of this rapid response, instead changing the expression of some genes over several hours and producing different molecules to cope with the glucose.